okeeffed/developer-notes/manual/Data-Structures/JavaScript.md

 We then want a `traverseBFS` and `traverseDFS` method.

 Note: Practical reasoning for BFS vs DFS.

-Example one includes a tree of the position hierarchy of a company.
+BFS example includes a tree of the position hierarchy of a company and wanting to print a tree of positions given importance.

+DFS example.

 ```javascript
 class Tree {